TroleyDEV/ToDo_app/README.md

 # ToDo App

 This ToDo app is a simple project that I created while learning Python through a Udemy course.
 It serves as a practical application of the fundamental concepts and skills I acquired during the course.
-The app allows users to manage their tasks, providing a basic yet effective platform for organizing and keeping track of daily activities.
+The app allows users to manage their tasks

 ## Features